mohdhafizzudin/etiqa/README.md

 The code also include customize response and specification for easy usage.

 ## Swagger

 Open API can be asses through the URL http://localhost:8080/swagger-ui/index.html#/

+## Testing

+You may use the provided collection file ("Etiqa.postman_collection.json") and import into Postman to perform testing.